adnane-ka/laravel-speaks-arabic/README.md

 ```

 # ```Important Notes```
-**This package is still under development ,as it was recently created, please feel free to contribute or help us making laravel speaks arabic better by opening a discuss , fixing a bug or helping in improving some methods!**
+**Please feel free to contribute or help us making laravel speaks arabic better by opening a discuss ,Adding some extra methods , fixing a bug or helping in improving some methods!**

+# ```How to Contribute```

 **it's highly recommended you follow the written code manner**
 1. Create new PHP class in [/src/Ar/](/ar/)